vancezuo/ydc2-solr/README.md

 http://scale.ydc2.yale.edu/iiif/XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX/pct:0,33,100,100/pct:50/270/native.jpg
 ```

 With the right checks (i.e. making sure the `cds_repository_code` and `cds_object_id` exist), this method finds manipulatable images fairly well.
-However, it will miss entries in the database that lack thsese fields but otherwise have valid image resources.
+However, it will miss entries in the database that lack these fields but otherwise have valid image resources.

 Some example code for this method: